DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 All work for this class must be our own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.

-## A Special Note on Open Source and "Found Code"
+### A Special Note on Open Source and "Found Code"

-There's an ammount of sharing and re-using that will happen in this course due to the open source nature of the libraries, tools and learning materials we will be using.
+There's an amount of sharing and re-using that will happen in this course due to the open source nature of the libraries, tools and learning materials we will be using.
 Plus a lot of assignments will be turned in using github, a platform for sharing code and other content.

-Nonetheless, we have to be careful and conscious about the difference between using available tools that help with our learning experience and submiting other people's work as our own.
+Nonetheless, we have to be careful and conscious about the difference between using available tools that help with our learning experience and submitting other people's work as our own.
 It's not hard to find code online that will do things similar to, or exactly alike, the things you will developing for this class.
 It is NOT ok to use those as part of an assignment or project for this class.

 On the other hand, it's also not hard to find code/libraries/packages/examples that solve specific technical tasks that are part of a larger project or assignment.
 For example: a library that converts gifs into movies or code for working with different text encodings.
 These are specific tasks that we aren't going to solve on our own, so using an open source solution is acceptable and expected.